-Glossary of Terms and Services
+Glossary Of Terms And Services

 Catalogue (University) - The USC Catalogue is the document of authority for all students.
-The program requirements listed in the USC Catalogue supersede any information which may be contained in any bulletin of any school or department.
+The program requirements listed in the USC Catalogue supersede any information that may be contained in any bulletin of any school or department.
 The university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.

-Catalogue (of Enrollment) - Students are subject to the degree requirements in the catalogue in effect for the term in which they were first admitted to a degree program and enrolled at USC.
+Catalogue (of Enrollment) - The catalogue in effect for the term in which a student was first admitted to a degree program and enrolled at USC.
+Students are subject to the degree requirements detailed in the catalogue of enrollment.
 Students may switch to a later catalogue as long as they were enrolled in a term in which it was in effect.
 They must then follow all requirements in the new catalogue.
 They cannot mix requirements from different catalogues.

 The catalogue of enrollment may be changed by submitting a Change of Information Card to Degree Progress.
 Advisors can change a student's catalogue of enrollment through the STARS exception process.
-Refer to USC Catalogue, under the heading "Academic Policies" [Undergraduate and Graduate Degree Requirements].
+Refer to the “Academic Policies” section in the USC Catalogue [Undergraduate and Graduate Degree Requirements].

 University of Southern California

-JHH Building 103
+JHH Building 106

 Los Angeles, CA 90089-0912

 The calculation of undergraduate class level is based on all USC units plus any transfer units available for degree credit.
-The undergraduate class levels are comprised of Freshman (0-31.5 units earned); Sophomore (32-63.5 units earned); Junior (64-95.5 units earned) and Senior (96 units earned or greater).
+Undergraduate class levels include Freshman (0-31.5 units earned); Sophomore (32-63.5 units earned); Junior (64-95.5 units earned) and Senior (96 units earned or greater).

 Committee on Academic Policies and Procedures (CAPP) - See CAPP.